MrHDR/JoeyJoebags/README.md

 # JoeyJoebags
 Tools, firmware and software for the JoeyJoebags

-**Please note that this section is to help users fix broken devices, no support will be provided beyond this readme**
+**Please note that this section exists to help users fix broken devices, no support will be provided beyond this readme**

 ### Firmware Flashing